The Academic College Levinsky-Wingate was established in 1912 and is the first academic teacher training

 present campus in north Tel Aviv, simultaneously merging with the College for Music Educators, founded

 in Tel Aviv in 1945.
-A year later Levinsky College of Education was granted the right to confer academic
+A year later The Academic College Levinsky-Wingate was granted the right to confer academic

 degrees by the Council for Higher Education, making it the first Israeli teacher education institution to be